 Another essential factor of employment quality is job security.
 Workers facing a high risk of job loss are more vulnerable, especially in countries with smaller social safety nets.
 In Austria,workers face a 3.4% chance of losing their job, lower than the OECD average of 5.3%.

 More ResourcesWell‑being in the workplace: Measuring job quality

 Community – Austria expand

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Austria, 94% of people believe that they know someone they could rely on in a time of need, more than the OECD average of 90%.
-There is a 4 percentage point difference between men and women, as 92% of men believe they have this kind of social support, compared with 96% of women.
-While on average in the OECD there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other, in Austria the level of social support is similar across society: around 96% of people who have completed only primary education report having someone to count on for help in times of need, compared with 97% for people who attained tertiary education.
+In Austria, 95% of people believe that they know someone they could rely on in a time of need, one of the highest rates in the OECD where the average is 89%.
+There is a 1 percentage point difference between men and women, as 94% of men believe they have this kind of social support, compared with 95% of women.
+While on average in the OECD there is a clear relationship between the availability of social support on the one hand, and people’s education level, on the other, in Austria the level of social support is similar across society: around 97% of both people who have completed primary education and those who attained tertiary education report having someone to count on for help in times of need.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.

 More ResourcesHow's Life? at a Glance OECD Insights: Human Capital